If our courses are full you may still inquire about semi-private or private courses

 At IDC we value safety above all else and are proud to keep our student to instructor ratios well below industry standards allowing for more personal attention and supervision.
 Along with the required course materials, which are quite comprehensive on their own, we provide some classroom sessions with an instructor before your pool dives.
 This develops a better understanding of our unique environment and some of the techniques and knowledge that applies best to BC diving.

 Did you know that at IDC we do not charge extra for personal gear rentals?
 Our Open Water course includes rentals, eLearning, certification, etc. Everything you need to complete your course is included.
 We are the most affordable Open Water course in the lower mainland when all is said and done.

-- All rental equipment, including wetsuit, mask, snorkel and fins
+- All rental equipment, including wetsuit, fins & dive computer.

 - Certification fees